ryanzidago/ryanzidago.github.io/_posts/2021-03-31-solving-the-supermarkert-queue-problem-in-rust-using-a-heap.md

 }
 ```

-Now, we need to create has many elements in the heap as there are checkouts.
+Now, we need to create as many elements in the heap as there are checkouts.
 So if there is 5 checkouts, then our heap will contains 5 node.
 We will then later add customers' time to those nodes:

 ```rust
 use std::cmp::Reverse;